Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 lotteryPromise.then(res => console.log(res)).catch(err => console.log(err))
 ```
 ## Promisifying a Callback Function
-- You can convert a callback-based function to a Promise-based function using the new Promise constructor.
+- I can convert a callback-based function to a Promise-based function using the new Promise constructor.

 - Example: Promisifying the setTimeout function using the wait function